top of page

 A New Paradigm is Needed to Explain the Values of the Constants of Nature

-Aaron, so you're saying that the discovery of fine tuning called for an entirely new type of explanation for the value of the constants.
+The point is that the discovery of fine tuning called for an entirely new type of explanation for the value of the constants.
 Namely, it requires an explanation for how the laws of nature can be caused by their eventual consequences.

 However, one may reasonably hesitate to seek out an explanation that breaks from the standard scientific paradigm.
 Instead, why don't scientists suggest that maybe science will one day discover a theory that can explain the values of the constants in a manner that doesn't call for such drastic measures?
 Why are multiverse scientists so confident that this problem calls for a new type of solution?
 Wouldn't it be better to admit that we just don't have a solution at the present time, but hopefully in the future, science will provide a theory that explains the problem posed by fine tuning?

-Some scientists - especially the ones that hate the multiverse, and think that God is always a bad explanation - actually try to say something like that.
+Some scientists - especially the ones that hate the multiverse and think that God is always a bad explanation - actually try to say something like that.
 But the mainstream scientific view is that fine tuning is different and you can't just say, “Wait and see.”

 Here's why.
 It's certainly true that not every question must be immediately answered.
 And not every problem calls for a paradigm shift.
 That's exactly the God of the Gaps fallacy we spoke about last time.
 More often than not, even a very difficult problem, a gap in our knowledge, demands time and patience to be solved.